Cornell Career Network Staff

 Top 5 CliftonStrengths: Input, Harmony, Responsibility, Focus, Restorative

-Assistant Director of Experiential Learning (College of Agriculture & Life Sciences)
+Assistant Director of Experiential Learning (College of Agriculture and Life Sciences)

 I graduated with an MBA from the University of Ottawa and spent the next 4 years working and traveling overseas in a variety of countries, loving every minute.
 Since returning I opened a travel business and also a pet apparel business which I still manage in my free time.
 At Cornell I get to work with students not only on the Career Team by helping with their career goals but also on the International side helping students travel overseas either via internships or study abroad.